flightphp/core/README.md

         // This will match /user/1234
     });

-You can also use the wildcard character `*` for matching:

-    Flight::route('/blog/*', function(){
-        // This will match /blog/2000/02/01
-    });

-### Named Parameters
+## Named Parameters

-You can specify named parameters in routes which will be passed along to your callback function.
+You can specify named parameters in your routes which will be passed along to your callback function.

     Flight::route('/@name/@id', function($name, $id){
         echo "hello, $name ($id)!";